ThatGuyCND/tractor/README.md

 $ sudo npm install
 ```

 This will download all of the appropriate javascript packages needing to create the server.
-Once this is complete you can run "grunt server" and Protobots will spin up a grunt server and open up the start page for you.
+Once this is complete you can run "grunt server" and Tractor will spin up a grunt server and open up the start page for you.

 ## Editing the Home Page
-To edit the start page in Protobots simply add valid markup to the views/home.html file.
+To edit the start page in Tractor simply add valid markup to the views/home.html file.
 All pages inherit the basic HTML structure of index.html which includes ```<html>```  ```<head>```  ```<body>``` and a ```<div class="page">``` page wrapper.

 ## Creating New Pages
 Any html file placed into the views directory can be accessed by visiting ```<root_url>/#/file_name```.
 So to create an about-us or blog page simply create ```app/views/about-us.html``` or ```app/views/blog.html``` file.

 # Glossary

-Terms specific to the functionality of protobots.
+Terms specific to the functionality of Tractor.

 ## Partials
 To create a HTML snippet or "partial", just create a new html file in the views/partials directory.
 The partial may only contain a single parent element, but can have as many child elements as needed.

-To include a partial into your homepage Protobots comes with a custom directive called <partial>.
+To include a partial into your homepage Tractor comes with a custom directive called <partial>.
 So if you have a partial called "navigation.html" in your partials folder this is the markup to insert into your home page:

 ```html
 <partial file="navigation"></partial>